andreihar/andreihar/README.md

 </div>

 👋 Hello, everyone!
-I'm Andrei, a dedicated university student majoring in Computer Science with a keen interest in the fascinating world of Artificial Intelligence.
-My daily routine revolves around experimentation, learning, and coding, fueled by copious amounts of tea.
+I'm Andrei, a passionate Computer Science graduate with a specialisation in Artificial Intelligence.
+My daily routine revolves around experimentation, learning, and coding, fuelled by copious amounts of tea.
 Let's connect, collaborate, and embark on this thrilling AI adventure together! 🚀

 <br/>

 <img align="right" alt="Coding" width="360" src="code.gif">

-- 🎓 Pursuing a Bachelor's degree in Computer Science with a specialisation in **Artificial Intelligence** and **Visual and Interactive Computing** at Simon Fraser University.
+- 🎓 Graduated with a Bachelor's degree in Computer Science, specialising in **Artificial Intelligence** and **Visual and Interactive Computing** at Simon Fraser University.

 - 👨‍💻 Currently enhancing the representation of [Taiwanese Hokkien][taigi] by leveraging a Neural Machine Translator and developing Programming Toolboxes that simplify the creation of applications for the language.